maran281/workflowsUseCases_repo/README.md

 This repository has various projects with the name project1, project2 and so on each project has its own github actions yaml file which coverese different usecases

-# Below explain what eahc project is doing:
+# Below explain what each project is doing:
 # Project1
 shows how to make steps depedndent on eahc other and how we can use if condition between 2 steps inside a same job.
 # Project2